 13) The French watch at least some portion of the credits.
 At the movies, people don’t get up as soon as the credits start rolling, like people do in the northeastern States.

-*Disclaimer: Firstly and obviously, these are generalizations.
+*Disclaimer: Firstly and obviously, these are generalizations based on only a few years worth of direct experience.
 Secondly, I’ve spent all of my time in France living in the Lyon area, so it’s possible that some of these idiosyncrasies are unique to the Lyonnais, the most sausage-savvy people I’ve ever met.